 DEFINED AS !

-An SP that sent up a Cancel Request in error, can un-do the cancel request by setting the Subscription status to pending.
+An SP that sent up a Cancel Request in error, can un-do the cancel request by setting the Subscription status to pending (returning it to the same pending-like status as prior to the cancellation that caused the SV to go into cancel-pending).

-This allows the Subscription Version to change from cancel-pending back to pending.
+This allows the Subscription Version to change from cancel-pending back to pending, or cancel-pending back to conflict.
 The NPAC verifies that the SP sending the modify to the NPAC is the same SP that initiated the Cancel Request (otherwise return an error).

 There is no restriction on when the modify can be sent during the tunable period of time that the SV is cancel-pending.